John Walton (actor): Career

-He appeared as Michael Watkins, the nephew of Ida Jessop (Vivean Gray), on The Sullivans, from episodes 239-433.
-His character married Maggie Hayward (Vikki Hammond)'s daughter, Alice Morgan (Megan Williams), but it was not a happy marriage.
+Walton played Michael Watkins, the nephew of Ida Jessop (Vivean Gray), on Crawford Productions’ classic period drama The Sullivans, from episodes 239 to 433.
+His character wed Maggie Hayward (Vikki Hammond)'s daughter, Alice Morgan (Megan Williams), but it was not a happy marriage.
 His character was killed in a car accident, after throwing his mistress, Pamela Somers (Diane Craig) from the vehicle, saving her life.
+He went on to appear in further Crawford's series, including Cop Shop and Skyways.